Ackee-Blockchain/trident/documentation/docs/get-help/get-help.md

 # Get Help

-If you are lost, need help with writing Fuzz Tests, reach out to [Join Discord](https://discord.gg/3czRpmGmeC).
+Need help writing Fuzz Tests?
+Do not hesitate to join our [Discord server](https://discord.gg/3czRpmGmeC)!